Quick access:

 The literature review template here can guide you on what to add and how to format your document.
 Key differences between that document and yours would be:

-Ex.
-Reviewer (us) of your document has questions about the content quality where topics are not represented clearly enough.
-“Intentional exclusions” of certain research directions found and provided by the authors (you) would show their understanding of the topic is strong but there are slight problems in expressing.
-Result: “Content quality” 6 pt -> 10 pt.
+Example: Reviewer (us) of your document has questions about the content quality, where topics are not represented clearly enough.
+“Intentional exclusions” of certain research directions found and provided by the authors (you) would show their understanding of the topic is strong, but there are slight problems in expressing.
+Result: “Content quality” 6 pt → 10 pt.

 Presentation